 Directional Signs.
-Directional signs should be posted in all areas used by the participants and the media.
+Directional signs should be posted in all areas used by participants and the media.

 Video Boards and Electronic Messages.
 No electronic board advertising of any kind or messages promoting non-NCAA events in the facility may be displayed during practice or competition.
 The following kinds of messages are permissible: announcements of results from other NCAA competition; reminders that NCAA merchandise and concessions are on sale on the concourse; or any public-services announcements or promotional messages specifically provided by the NCAA.
-The NCAA will provide programming for the Women's Frozen Four.